tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ms.reviewer: jushiman
 ---

-# Update Instance Mix settings on an existing scale set
+# Update instance mix settings on an existing scale set
-The article walks through how to update the Instance Mix settings on a scale set.
+The article walks through how to update the instance mix settings on a scale set.

 > [!IMPORTANT]
-> Instance Mix for Virtual Machine Scale Sets with Flexible Orchestration Mode is currently in preview.
+> Instance mix for Virtual Machine Scale Sets with Flexible Orchestration Mode is currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature may change before general availability (GA).

 ## Prerequisites
-Before using Instance Mix, complete feature registration for the `FlexVMScaleSetSkuProfileEnabled` feature flag using the [az feature register](/cli/azure/feature#az-feature-register) command:
+Before using instance mix, complete feature registration for the `FlexVMScaleSetSkuProfileEnabled` feature flag using the [az feature register](/cli/azure/feature#az-feature-register) command:

 ```azurecli-interactive
 az feature register --namespace "Microsoft.Compute" --name "FlexVMScaleSetSkuProfileEnabled"